bilalanees98/nestjs-assignment/README.md

 - On the frontend a user can login to view a very crude live feed of the posts of the users that they follow.
 However, the entire REST api has been configured and can be used as well.
 - A user can sign up, login, view feed, follow/unfollow other users
 - A user can create and view posts
+- user email:taimoor@gmail.com & password: taimoor when prompted to see the feed for a user

 ## Requirements